 Sick leave is a time-off benefit for full-time employees and part-time employees that work 20 hours or more per week.
 Sick Leave accrues at the end of the completed month for a total of 10 hours and is prorated for part-time and new employees.
 Sick leave can be carried forward from year to year with a maximum holding of 180 days (1,440 hours for full-time employees, prorated for part-time employees).
-Sick leave may be used by the employee for his/her own health reasons or to care for a sick member of the employee's immediate family as defined elsewhere in this Manual.
+Sick leave may be used by the employee for their own health reasons or to care for a sick member of the employee's immediate family as defined elsewhere in this Manual.

 Sick leave will not be advanced before accrual.
-When an employee's required time away from work continues beyond his/her accumulated sick time, the employee must use compensatory or other leave time if available.
-Sick time is not compensable upon termination, resignation, or retirement.
+When an employee's required time away from work continues beyond their accumulated sick time, the employee must use compensatory or other leave time if available.
 Sick time does not accrue during unpaid leave.